sharedwonder/windows-terminal-context-menu/README.md

 - `Yes`: Yes
 - `AdminOnly`: Only the items that run the terminal as administrator

-`-SelectedEdition`: Selected version
+`-SelectedEdition`: Specifies the edition

-- `Inquiry`: Ask the user (default)
+- `Inquiry`: Ask the user when found 2 editions (default)
-- `Stable`: Stable version
+- `Stable`: Stable edition
-- `Preview`: Preview version
+- `Preview`: Preview edition

+`-Language`: Specifies which language to use in the menu, if not specified, the system language will be used

 ## Thanks

 Special thanks to [lextm](https://github.com/lextm).
 This project is modified on lextm's [windowsterminal-shell](https://github.com/lextm/windowsterminal-shell).

-## Improvements over the windowsterminal-shell

-This script supports multiple languages, the language file contains several languages currently, if there is no language that you use, just add it by the language code (if you can, please [submit a pull requset on GitHub](https://github.com/sharedwonder/windows-terminal-context-menu/pulls) for me to add a language or fix incorrect translation).

-Functionally, this script sorts the menu items by the order of profiles, supports shortcut keys ('Unfolded' layout is not supported).

-And it uses the PowerShell cmdlet to get the installation directory of Windows Terminal directly without the administrator permissions.

 ---